 But there is an important problem to be acknowledged in the tidy lie.
 Tidy lies are often so tidy and aesthetically-pleasing that they are widely apprehended as truths.
 The classical notion that truth is simple and elegant, that a simpler theory is a better one, confers the ring of truth upon a tidy lie.
 Suppose we forget that the tenets and processes espoused by EBM proponents are heuristics—ways to achieve better results by selectively ignoring certain relevant information.
 Suppose we instead come to view them as basic principles, truths; suppose we take them without the pinch of salt.
 Then we might come to the mistaken view that the information (and indeed the entire kinds of information) which is sidelined or overlooked by EBM is inherently not valuable.
 We might come to believe that considering this information would not increase treatment optimality.
-The biggest and clearest sin, which I will focus on throughout this dissertation, is: we might come to believe that we cannot do better than apply an EBM-style method.
+The biggest and clearest sin is: we might come to believe that we cannot do better than apply an EBM-style method.
 We might stop viewing EBM approaches as a pragmatic shortcut for time-pressured and resource-limited clinicians.
 We might use the principles of EBM to justify ignoring the information which EBM sidelines (due only to a lack of time and resources) in principle and always.

 Is an honest mess preferable to a tidy lie?
 I’d like to skirt around the question, and defend two oxymorons: a tidy mess, or an honest lie.
 The honest lie is perhaps the clearest way to retain EBM as a heuristic without mistaking EBM’s principles for fundamental rules and methodological truths.
 If we are going to use the tools developed by EBM proponents, then we should always be clear that they are a stark oversimplification, and that many of the forms of evidence and information relegated to indifference by EBM approaches are important and relevant.
 The information which EBM proponents sideline is information which can improve patient outcomes and policy decisions, and ultimately save lives.
 It is not information which can be universally replaced by EBM’s preferred sources.
 We should be honest about the lie.
 It is uncomfortable to honestly expose our lies, but ultimately less dangerous than mistaking them for truths.
 In my work, I’ve been arguing that hierarchies of evidence have reinforced the lie and been consistently interpreted as a deeper truth, which makes them dangerous.